mmaquer2/Python-Arena-Game/README.md

 # Game AI:

-- pathfinding:
+- prcoedurally created behavior trees:

-- behavior trees:
+- pathfinding: The pathfinding is done by the A* library provided by

 ## items and stats: